Set Up Resend

 ## Before You Start

 Resend connects to Mailrith with an API key and a verified sending domain.
-Before you create the connection, prepare:
+Before you create the connection, make sure you have:

-- **A verified domain in Resend:** the domain used by the From email needs to be verified and ready to send.
+- **A verified domain in Resend:** your From email's domain must be verified in Resend and ready to send.

-- **A Resend API key:** the key Mailrith will use to send email.
+- **A Resend API key:** the key Mailrith will use to send email through Resend.

-- **A sender address:** the From email you want subscribers to see.
+- **A sender address:** the From email subscribers will see in their inboxes.

-- **Webhook access:** needed so Resend can send bounce and complaint events back to Mailrith.
+- **Webhook access:** access to Resend webhook settings so Resend can send bounce and complaint events back to Mailrith.

-If you are still verifying the domain, wait until Resend shows it as ready before testing in Mailrith.
-An API key cannot send successfully from a domain that is not approved.
+If your domain is still being verified, wait until Resend shows your domain as ready before you test the connection in Mailrith.
+An API key cannot send email successfully from a domain that Resend has not approved.

 ## Mailrith Fields

-In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **Resend** in **Select Email Delivery Service**, and enter these fields in **Connect Email Delivery Service**:
+In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **Resend** in **Select Email Delivery Service**, and complete these fields in **Connect Email Delivery Service**:

 - **Connection name:** an internal label, such as "Resend Product Updates".

-- **API Key:** the Resend key used for sending.
+- **API Key:** the Resend key Mailrith uses for sending.

 - **From name:** the sender name subscribers see.

-- **From email:** an address on a verified Resend domain.
+- **From email:** an email address on a verified Resend domain.

-- **Workspaces:** the Mailrith workspaces that can use the connection.
+- **Workspaces:** the Mailrith workspaces that can use this connection.

 ## Resend Setup

-1. In Resend, verify the sending domain you plan to use.
+1. In Resend, verify the sending domain you plan to use for the From email.

 3. In [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md), click **Create Connection**, choose **Resend**, and paste the API key.

-4. Enter the From name, From email, and workspace assignments.
+4. Enter the From name, From email, and workspace assignments for the connection.

-5. Click **Save**, then use **Send Test Email** from the connection row.
+5. Click **Save**, then use **Send Test Email** from the connection row to confirm Mailrith can send through Resend.

-If the test fails, check whether the domain is fully verified, whether the API key is active, and whether the From email belongs to the verified domain.
+If the test fails, confirm that Resend shows your domain as verified, the API key is active, and the From email uses that verified domain.

 ## Webhooks and Test Send